JimInCA/mek6802d5-cassette-interface/README.md

 With this modification, the punch command worked perfectly as shown in the description of the puncher application later in this document.
 Now I could have modified the tape output circuit on the D5, but with this board being over forty years old, I felt that this was the safer option, even though it goes against my original design concept of having a single board solution with no external components.

+I've included the following photo of my final setup that includes the modified output circuit from the D5 as an example of what I needed to do to get the complete system to work properly.

 ![alt text](./images/final_example_with_mod.jpg?raw=true "MEK6802D5 with FRDM-K64F with Modified Receiver Circuit")

 ---